-The Main Options Menu is the first level configuration menu displayed by the NASLite-2 Administration Utility.
+The Main Options Menu is the first level configuration menu displayed by the NASLite-M2 Administration Utility.
 All secondary menus and options can be accessed from this location.
 The Main Options Menu provides access to the following:

-- Network Configuration (Option 1) -Provides access to the Network Configuration Menu covered in detail below. - Services Configuration (Option 2) -Provides access to the Services Configuration Options Menu covered in detail below.
+- Network Configuration (Option 1) -Provides access to the Network Configuration Menu covered in detail below. - Services Configuration (Option 2) -Provides access to the Services Configuration Options Menu covered in detail below. - Storage Configuration (Option 3) -Provides access to the Storage Configuration Options Menu covered in detail below. - Set Administrative Password (Option 5) Changes the admin user password.
+During Default Administration Mode, the admin user password is always nas. - Set System Date and Time (Option 6) -Sets the NASLite-M2 computer date and time.
+Provided values must be in GMT time.

-NASLite-2 Administration Utility Main Options Menu
+NASLite-M2 Administration Utility Main Options Menu